Calgary is fortunate to have 150 public off-leash areas in our multi-use parks for Calgarians and their dogs to enjoy.

 Calgary may have the largest number of off-leash areas and combined amount of off-leash space (more than 1,250 hectares) in North America.
 These off-leash designations make up for approximately 17% of the total City of Calgary Parks inventory and equates to almost 1,600 Canadian Football League fields.

 Even so, The City of Calgary is continually working on improving and adding off-leash areas to Calgary.
-The City of Calgary Parks has started public consultations on proposed new and/or fully fenced off-leash areas.

 Off-leash area rules

 - Dogs must be on-leash in all public spaces in Calgary unless otherwise indicated by a posted sign that the area is an off-leash area.
 If a listed off-leash area and posted sign differs, the posted sign is considered correct.

 - Dogs must be under their owner's control at all times.
 In off-leash areas, this means dogs must be able to respond to their owner's voice, sound or visual commands.
 This will help protect your dog from unforeseen hazards such as cars, unfriendly dogs or coyotes.

 - In on-leash and off-leash areas, dog owners must pick up and properly dispose of their pet's feces.
 Dog owners are also required to carry a "suitable means" (e.g. plastic bag) for picking up their pet's feces.

 - All parking lots are on-leash, including parking lots for designated off-leash areas.

 - Dogs are not permitted within five meters of "No Dog Areas" whether a sign is posted or not.
 No dog areas include: play structures, school grounds, wading pool/swimming areas, sports fields, golf courses or cemeteries.

 - All areas within natural environment parks, including asphalt pathways, are on-leash unless designated as an off-leash area with a sign.